 The Audio Journalism program emphasizes rigorous reporting, on-air experience, teamwork, and developing strong narratives, whether for short news reports on live radio or multi-series investigations for podcasts.

 Students learn the foundations of writing and reporting for the ear, as well as basic digital sound editing and recording, in our first-semester course Fundamentals of Multimedia Storytelling.
-Over the next two semesters, they can choose such electives as Audio News Writing and Reporting, Audio Podcasting, and Investigative Radio.
+Over the next two semesters, they can choose such electives as Radio News Writing and Reporting, Podcast Pilots, and Audio Documentary.

 Our professors combine top-notch editorial and production skills with a passion for education and innovation.
-They are award-winning professionals who report, produce, and write for media outlets such as NPR, Panoply Media, Bloomberg Radio Network, CBS Radio, WNYC, and WFUV.
+They are award-winning professionals who report, produce, and write for media outlets such as NPR, WNYC, Bloomberg Radio Network, ESPN, Stitcher, CBS Radio, and WFUV.

 Stories produced in our classes have aired on Latino USA, WHYY’s The Pulse, WNYC News, Planet Money, Marketplace, BBC Radio, NPR News, Pacifica, and CBS Radio.
 Our in-house news magazine, AudioFiles, has won more than 20 regional Society of Professional Journalists’ Mark of Excellence awards since 2012.

-Our alums now host and report throughout the public radio system and have helped start podcasts for The Intercept, BuzzFeed, Fusion Media, and Forbes.
+Our alums now host and report throughout the public radio system and have helped start podcasts for The Intercept, Spotify, WAMU, Google/PRX, Fusion Media, Forbes and more.